Hi I'm Wayne

 Supporting people into independent volunteering in the community

 Developing our volunteer strategy and embedding best practice approaches

-One of the things that has been hard for all of us during the pandemic has been not seeing our wonderful volunteers face to face for such a long time.
+One of the things that was hard for all of us during the pandemic was not seeing our wonderful volunteers face to face for such a long time.

-Some of our volunteers have been able to continue supporting us in other ways, like our Flower Pod volunteers who have been tending to the garden at times when they can safely visit.
-We developed a rota so that we could make the most of the daylight hours while clients are not on site.
-Other volunteers have been working on projects like our new composting toilet.
+Some of our volunteers were able to continue supporting us in other ways, like our Flower Pod volunteers who tended to the garden at times when they could safely visit.
+We developed a rota so that we could make the most of the daylight hours while clients were not on site.
+Other volunteers worked on projects like our pilot Volunteers’ Driver scheme and rota.

 Read more about our project

 - To increase the volunteering hours provided by local people in our centres.
 We aim to increase from 350 volunteering hours per week currently to 900 per week in 5 years.